 A window consists of a frame area and body area that let the user view and interact with content in an app.
 A window can appear onscreen alongside other windows, or it can fill the entire screen (see Full-Screen Mode).
 In a window that’s not full-screen, the user can click and drag the frame to reposition the window on screen.
-If the window supports resizing, the user can also click and drag the edges of the window to resize it.
+Users can also click and drag the edges of the window to resize it, if the window supports resizing.

 For developer guidance, see NSWindow.